near/docs/docs/tutorials/contracts/crossword/crossword.md

 Your command prompt will show the result is `1`.
 Since this method doesn't take any arguments, we don't pass any.
 We could have added `'{}'` to the end of the command as well.

+Note that we used NEAR CLI's [`view` command](https://docs.near.org/docs/tools/near-cli#near-view), and didn't include an `--accountId` flag.
+As mentioned earlier, this is because we are not signing a transaction.

 Next, we'll add a crossword solution as a string (later we'll do this in a better way) argument:

     near call crossword.friend.testnet set_solution '{"solution": "near nomicon ref finance"}' --accountId friend.testnet